nickstanley574/nickstanley574.github.io/_library/the-pragmatic-programmer.md

 **Resource exhaustion, errors, and recovery** -  In the real world, your programs don’t have limitless resources; they run out of things.

 **Performance testing** - Performance testing, stress testing, or testing under load may be an important aspect of the project as well.
-Ask yourself if the software meets the performance requirements under real-world conditions—with the expected number of users, or connec- tions, or transactions per second.
+Ask yourself if the software meets the performance requirements under real-world conditions—with the expected number of users, or connections, or transactions per second.
 Is it scalable?

 **Usability testing** - It is performed with real users, under real environmental conditions.
 Look at usability in terms of human factors.
 Not only do we want our own tools to fit our hands, but we want the tools we create for users to fit their hands as well.